STAGE 2 MEDITATION - WATER

 Psychic Nature & Meditation

 The consciousness which comprises our being is expressed as a triune intelligence of knowing, thinking, and doing (see diagram at bottom).
-In this earthly life, we primarily experience conscious intelligence as the doing self which is referred to as our psychic or psychological nature comprised of feeling, desire, and intellect.
+In this earthly life, we primarily experience conscious intelligence as the doing self which is referred to as our psycho-cognitive nature comprised of feeling, desire, and intellect.

 In a nutshell, feeling, desire, and the body-mind are 3 of the primary aspects of conscious intelligence through which we are able to experience physical life; the other 4 aspects are higher states of the thinker (reason-conscience) and the knower (Self-knowledge and Self-identity).
 For clarification, feeling discussed on this website is not touch; touch is the tactile experience where intelligent light meets nature-matter; there are 4 senses in the head (sight, hearing, smell, taste) and feeling is not one of them.